How to Use Twitter to Boost Your Business?

 Conduct keyword research to learn which words people use when searching for businesses like yours.
 Include these keywords in your description, bio, and profile picture, so that it will be easier for anyone to find you when they search for these terms on Twitter.

-Once you set up your profile, the next thing to consider is to note all the commonly used terms in the Twitter world.
+Once you set up your profile, the next thing to consider is to learn all the commonly used terms in the Twitter world.

 Learn the Twitter terminology